Blink1702/Blink1702.github.io/_pages/project.md

 Where staff can keep track of orders.

 ### Goals
+This is what I mainly wanted to improve by making my web-app.

   #### Streamlining
    I wanted this app to be able to streamline the process for the staff and students.
 The goal was to make this the only app staff need to use to check and fulfill student orders; and students to place and know the status of those pantry orders.